michael-lynch/daily-messages/README.md

 <script src="/js/plugins/dailyMessages.min.js"></script>
 ```

-Initialize the plugin targeting the class, ID or element that you want to display the message of the day.
+Initialize the plugin targeting the class, ID or element that you want the daily message to be inserted into and send the plugin your custom messages for each day.

 ```js
 $('.daily-message').dailyMessages({